pequet/cursor-project-boilerplate/.github/instructions/255-codeblock-formatting.instructions.md

 ---
 description:  Ensures code blocks are properly formatted for easy copying and execution
-globs: "*,**/*"
+applyTo: "*,**/*"
-alwaysApply: true
 ---

 # 255: Codeblock Formatting for Copy-Pastable Content

 ### Purpose